It’s Sunday, what are you doing today?

 Dr. Fuhrman recommends sweet potatoes over regular white varieties (and you can learn all about how to eat potatoes and which varieties are best on the nutritarian program by reading the Nutritarian Potato Primer here!).

 Just wash them with water, wrap them in foil and bake at 375° for 30 to 40 minutes.
 Stick them in one of your new glass containers and they will keep fresh (and be easy to re-heat) all week.

 You can load them up with black beans, avocado and any other toppings you have on hand.
 You can slice them up into your salad.
 Trust me, you’ll find lots of way to jazz them up!

-On Dr. Fuhrman’s 6 week plan, you can have up to 1 cup of whole grain carbs daily.
+On Dr. Fuhrman’s 6 week plan, you can have up to 1 cup of whole grains daily.
 If you’re working out regularly you can have more.
-On my workout days I do two cups of carbs.
+On my workout days I do two cups of whole grains.

 I make a pot of brown rice for the week and then I have pitas and the baked sweet potatoes I mentioned above.